chentsulin/awesome-graphql/README.md

 * [mongo-graphql-starter](https://github.com/arackaf/mongo-graphql-starter) - Flexible and robust Mongo based resolvers for Node.
 * [altair-express-middleware](https://github.com/imolorhe/altair) - An express middleware for mounting an instance of Altair GraphQL client.
 * [graphql-cost-analysis](https://github.com/pa-bru/graphql-cost-analysis) - A Graphql query cost analyzer.
-* [gql](https://github.com/Mayank1791989/gql) - Graphql sevice which watches project files and provides validation, autocompletion, get defintion, etc. for GraphQL schema and queries.
+* [gql](https://github.com/Mayank1791989/gql) - Graphql service which watches project files and provides validation, auto-completion, get defintion, etc. for GraphQL schema and queries.
 Works with Relay classic, Relay modern and Apollo, as well as embedded GraphQL queries within any other language such as JS, Golang, Ruby, Cucumber test files, etc.
 * [gql-language-server](https://github.com/Mayank1791989/gql-language-server) - A language-server implementation on top of the [gql](https://github.com/Mayank1791989/gql) library.

 ##### Relay Related